ola-dept/git/README.md

 # git
-this is a simple fil
+this is a simple file
+my name is praveen
+my country is india